goelakash/CarND-Advanced-Lane-Lines/README.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

-I calculated the curvature using the polynomial that I fit as mentioned above.
+a) I calculated the curvature using the polynomial that I fit as mentioned above.
 The function to get the curvature uses the curvature formula for the point where the lane starts (i.e. bottom of the image-mask for the polynomial).

 ```python
 def curvature(leftx, rightx, yaxis_points, left_fit, right_fit, ym_per_pix, xm_per_pix):